-Cooperative Weed Management Areas (CWMA's) are a great way to facilitate cooperation and coordination networking across jurisdictional boundaries.
-A CWMA is created when local citizen, landowners, and not-for-profit groups join together with city, county, state, tribal, and federal officials in order to share invasive plant management resources.
+Cooperative Invasive Species Management Areas (CISMA's) are a great way to facilitate cooperation and coordination networking across jurisdictional boundaries.
+A CISMA is created when local citizen, landowners, and not-for-profit groups join together with city, county, state, tribal, and federal officials in order to share invasive plant management resources.

-There are five Cooperative Weed Management Areas serving the fifteen Upper Peninsula counties and three counties in northern Wisconsin.
-They are the Western Peninsula Invasives Coalition, the Keweenaw Invasive Species Management Area, the Wild Rivers Invasive Species Coalition, the Central Upper Peninsula Cooperative Weed Management Area, and the Eastern Upper Peninsula Cooperative Weed Management Area.
+There are five Cooperative Invasive Species Management Areas serving the fifteen Upper Peninsula counties and three counties in northern Wisconsin.
+They are the Western Peninsula Invasives Coalition, the Keweenaw Invasive Species Management Area, the Wild Rivers Invasive Species Coalition, the Central Upper Peninsula Cooperative Weed Management Area, and the Three Shores Cooperative Invasive Species Management Area.